raspiblitz/raspiblitz/FAQ.md

 udp://denis.stalker.upeer.me:6969/announce
 ```

-After successful creation of the torrent file:
+After successful creation of the torrent file - edit the RaspiBlitz code:
-* copy to `/home.admin/assets`
+* copy to torrent file to `/home.admin/assets`
-* push to master
+* push to git
 * change in `50torrentHDD.sh script`
 * add to Torrent-[RSS](https://github.com/rootzoll/raspiblitz/issues/285#issuecomment-457796120)
 * seed at home and at services like justseed.it
 * update [issue](https://github.com/rootzoll/raspiblitz/issues/285#issuecomment-457796120) and ask on twitter for help on seeding

+Now to repair your RaspiBlitz Blockchain start mainmenu `./00mainMenu.sh` and choose `REPAIR` > `RESET-CHAIN`.

 ## What is the process of creating a new sd card image release?